PhilipQuaicoo/IOWA-LIQUOR-SALE/README.md

 ***These tables as created in google sheets are then plotted using graph samples in Google sheets.***

-This is a piechart visualisation of the total amount of sales by each of the top 10 item, each slice representing an item is labled with its Percentages
+This is a pie chart visualisation of the total amount of sales by each of the top 10 item, each slice representing an item is labeled with its Percentages

 ![IOWA LIQUOR SALE, TOP 10 ITEMS SOLD](https://user-images.githubusercontent.com/107520777/177021870-71d4bc3b-5ce2-4cfd-8a6a-dd1b8524a3d3.png)
 ![IOWA LIQUOR SALE, TOP 10 TABLE](https://user-images.githubusercontent.com/107520777/177021881-48ff4df0-d30a-497c-b4a8-8d0659616aae.PNG)